Toad Suck Daze

-Toad Suck Daze is an annual community music, arts, and food festival in Conway, Arkansas.
-It takes place every year in downtown Conway and has been celebrated since 1982.
+Toad Suck Daze is an annual community music, arts, and food festival in downtown Conway, Arkansas.
+It takes place every year and has been celebrated since 1982.

 Overview

 The Toad Suck Daze festival draws an estimated 160,000 visitors each year.
 Key attractions include music, arts and crafts, a variety of food, carnival rides, and toad races.
 For the races, visitors enter toads that they have either brought from home or were bred in the community specifically for this event.
 The festival raises funds to provide educational scholarships to Faulkner County citizens.
 Over the past 28 years, the Toad Suck Daze committee has awarded over US$1 million in scholarships and contributed to scholarship endowments.